News

 UConn Global Affairs

-This message was originally sent to international students and scholars by email on April 16, 2025.
+This message was originally sent to international graduate assistants by email on October 14, 2025.

 Dear International Huskies,